Long-billed corella: Description

 The adult long-billed corella measures from 38 to 41 cm in length, has a wingspan around 80-90 cm, and averages 567 g in weight.
 It has a long, bone-coloured beak, and a rim of featherless, bluish skin around the eyes.
 The plumage is predominantly white with reddish feathers around the eyes and lores.
 The underside of the wings and tail feathers are tinged with yellow.

 Distribution and habitat

 The long-billed corella can be found in the wild in Victoria and southeastern New South Wales.
 It has extended its range since the 1970s into Melbourne, Victoria and can now be found in Tasmania, South Australia and southeast Queensland.
 A feral population resides in Perth, Western Australia as of the mid-1980s, which has conservation implications as this species may hybridize with the endangered western corella.

 The long-billed corella is found in grassy woodlands and grasslands, including pasture, fields of agricultural crop, and urban parks.
+It can also be found in red gum woodland.